RoadieHQ/roadie-backstage-plugins/.changeset/real-steaks-destroy.md

 '@roadiehq/backstage-plugin-jira': minor
 ---

-Provided an option to use Bearer token fo retrieve activity stream.
+Provided an option to use Bearer token to retrieve activity stream.